Xilinx/Vitis_Libraries/vision/docs/src/include/rotate_api.rst

 The following table describes the template and the function parameters.

-.. table:: Table Rotate Parameter Description
+.. table:: Table: Rotate Parameters Description

     +----------------------+-------------------------------------------------------------+
     | Parameter            | Description                                                 |